 To attach the tether to the car, you need to purchase the anchor plate and mounting hardware from your Honda dealer (Part Number 82410-SE3-C01).

-To attach the tether to the child seat, follow the child seat maker's instructions.
+To attach a tether to a child seat, follow the child seat maker's instructions.
+Canadian Models